spellerberg/quire-rife/content/chapter2.md

 [^100]: Greer, *Texas Ranger, Jack Hays in the Frontier Southwest,* 33
 [^101]: Greer, *Colonel Jack Hays,* 129
 [^102]: Richardson, *Beyond the Mississippi,* 178
-[^103]: Webb, *The Texas Rangers,* 100; (638) Greer, *Colonel Jack Hays,* 137, 152
+[^103]: Webb, *The Texas Rangers,* 100; Greer, *Colonel Jack Hays,* 137, 152
 [^104]: Webb, *The Texas Rangers,* 98
 [^105]: Scott, *Old Rough and Ready on the Rio Grande,* 81, 164
 [^106]: Jerry Thompson, Editor, *Texas and New Mexico on the Eve of the Civil War: The Mansfield and Johnston Inspections, 1859-1861,* (Albuquerque, NM: University of New Mexico Press, 2001), 222
-[^107]: James K. Greer, Editor, *Buck Barry Texas Ranger and Frontiersman,* (Lincoln, Nebraska: University of Nebraska Press, 1978), 33
+[^107]: James K. Greer, ed., *Buck Barry Texas Ranger and Frontiersman,* (Lincoln, NE: University of Nebraska Press, 1978), 33
 [^108]: Pryor, “Tom Rife, An 1890’s Custodian of the Alamo,” 45
 [^109]: Greer, *Colonel Jack Hays,* 130
 [^110]: Scott, *Old Rough and Ready on the Rio Grande,* 82
 [^111]: Brooks, *A Complete History of the Mexican War, 1846-1848,* 168
 [^112]: F. J. Dow & Co., Creator, *Complete History of the Late Mexican War by Eye-Witness,* (New York: F J Dow & Co, 1850), 169
-[^113]: Pryor, “Tom Rife, An 1890’s Custodian of the Alamo”, 45; (434) Record of Events, 1st Texas Mounted Rifles; (436) Record of Events, Ballowe’s Company, 1st Texas Mounted Rifles, CMSR of Volunteer soldiers who served during the Mexican War in organizations from the State of Texas, 1845-1848, M278, Roll 1, Records of the United States Army Adjutant General’s Office, 1780-1917, RG 94
+[^113]: Pryor, “Tom Rife, An 1890’s Custodian of the Alamo”, 45; Record of Events, 1st Texas Mounted Rifles; Record of Events, Ballowe’s Company, 1st Texas Mounted Rifles, CMSR of Volunteer soldiers who served during the Mexican War in organizations from the State of Texas, 1845-1848, M278, Roll 1, Records of the United States Army Adjutant General’s Office, 1780-1917, RG 94
-[^114]: Brooks, *A Complete History of the Mexican War, 1846-1848,* 172; (218) Scott, *Old Rough and Ready on the Rio Grande,* 82; (638) Greer, *Colonel Jack Hays,* 135
+[^114]: Brooks, *A Complete History of the Mexican War, 1846-1848,* 172; Scott, *Old Rough and Ready on the Rio Grande,* 82; (638) Greer, *Colonel Jack Hays,* 135
 [^115]: Samuel C. Reid Jr., *The Scouting Expeditions of McCulloch’s Texas Rangers or the Summer and Fall Campaign of the Army of the U.S.A. in Mexico-1846 etc.,* (Philadelphia: Pub G. B. Zieber and Co., 1847), 144
 [^116]: Greer, *Buck Barry Texas Ranger and Frontiersman,* 38
 [^117]: Reid Jr., *The Scouting Expeditions of McCulloch’s Texas Rangers,* 155
 [^118]: Greer, *Colonel Jack Hays,* 137
-[^119]: Reid Jr., *The Scouting Expeditions of McCulloch’s Texas Rangers,* 155; (638) Greer, *Colonel Jack Hays,* 138
+[^119]: Reid Jr., *The Scouting Expeditions of McCulloch’s Texas Rangers,* 155; Greer, *Colonel Jack Hays,* 138
 [^120]: Brooks, *A Complete History of the Mexican War, 1846-1848,* 176
 [^121]: Greer, *Colonel Jack Hays,* 139
 [^122]: Brooks, *A Complete History of the Mexican War, 1846-1848,* 182
 [^123]: Reid Jr., *The Scouting Expeditions of McCulloch’s Texas Rangers,* 181
-[^124]: Brooks, *A Complete History of the Mexican War, 1846-1848,* 185; (638) Greer, *Colonel Jack Hays,* 143
+[^124]: Brooks, *A Complete History of the Mexican War, 1846-1848,* 185; Greer, *Colonel Jack Hays,* 143
-[^125]: Greer, *Buck Barry Texas Ranger and Frontiersman,* 37; (638) Greer, *Colonel Jack Hays,* 145
+[^125]: Greer, *Buck Barry Texas Ranger and Frontiersman,* 37; Greer, *Colonel Jack Hays,* 145
 [^126]: Brooks, *A Complete History of the Mexican War, 1846-1848,* 186
 [^127]: Dow, *Complete History of the Late Mexican War by Eye-Witness,* 41
-[^128]: Greer, *Buck Barry Texas Ranger and Frontiersman,* 38; (638) Greer, *Colonel Jack Hays,* 149
+[^128]: Greer, *Buck Barry Texas Ranger and Frontiersman,* 38; Greer, *Colonel Jack Hays,* 149
 [^129]: Brooks, *A Complete History of the Mexican War, 1846-1848,* 189, 191
-[^130]: Webb, *The Texas Rangers,* 110; (80) Wharton, *Texas Under Many Flags,* 8; (156) Ivey, *The Texas Rangers,* 62
+[^130]: Webb, *The Texas Rangers,* 110; Wharton, *Texas Under Many Flags,* 8; (156) Ivey, *The Texas Rangers,* 62
 [^131]: Greer, *Colonel Jack Hays,* 153
-[^132]: Spurlin, *Texas Veterans in the Mexican War,* 25; (435) Thomas Rife’s Record, Early’s Company, 1st Texas Mounted Rifles
+[^132]: Spurlin, *Texas Veterans in the Mexican War,* 25; Thomas Rife’s Record, Early’s Company, 1st Texas Mounted Rifles
 [^133]: Thomas Rife Records, Ballowe’s Company, 1st Texas Mounted Rifles, CMSR of Volunteer soldiers who served during the Mexican War in organizations from the State of Texas, 1845-1848, M278, Roll 1, Records of the United States Army Adjutant General’s Office, 1780-1917, RG 94
 [^134]: James K. Holland, “Dairy of a Texan Volunteer in the Mexican War,” *Southwestern Historical Quarterly, Vol. 30,*  (July 1926): 33
 [^135]: Bryan, Jr., *More Zeal Than Discretion,* 59
-[^136]: Declaration of Survivor for Pension, Records of the Bureau of Pensions, Mexican War Pension Application Files, 1887-1926, Department of Veteran’s Affairs, RG 15; (89) Pryor, “Tom Rife, An 1890’s Custodian of the Alamo”, 45
+[^136]: Declaration of Survivor for Pension, Records of the Bureau of Pensions, Mexican War Pension Application Files, 1887-1926, Department of Veteran’s Affairs, RG 15; Pryor, “Tom Rife, An 1890’s Custodian of the Alamo”, 45
-[^137]: Bryan, Jr.,*More Zeal Than Discretion,* 60; (156) Ivey, *The Texas Rangers,* 68; (76) Spurlin, *Texas Veterans in the Mexican War,* 151
+[^137]: Bryan, Jr.,*More Zeal Than Discretion,* 60; Ivey, *The Texas Rangers,* 68; (76) Spurlin, *Texas Veterans in the Mexican War,* 151
-[^138]: Mexican War pension records, Thomas Rife File, DRT Library at the Alamo, San Antonio, Texas; (439) Thomas Rife Record, Lane/Lewis’ Company, 1st Texas Mounted Rifles, CMSR of Volunteer soldiers who served during the Mexican War in organizations from the State of Texas, 1845-1848, M278, Roll 1, Records of the United States Army Adjutant General’s Office, 1780-1917, RG 94
+[^138]: Mexican War pension records, Thomas Rife File, DRT Library at the Alamo, San Antonio, Texas; Thomas Rife Record, Lane/Lewis’ Company, 1st Texas Mounted Rifles, CMSR of Volunteer soldiers who served during the Mexican War in organizations from the State of Texas, 1845-1848, M278, Roll 1, Records of the United States Army Adjutant General’s Office, 1780-1917, RG 94
-[^139]: Scott, Old Rough and Ready on the Rio Grande, 154  .
+[^139]: Scott, *Old Rough and Ready on the Rio Grande,* 154  .
 [^140]: Webb, *The Texas Rangers,* 113
 [^141]: Ivey, *The Texas Rangers,* 63-4
 [^142]: Thomas Rife Record, Lane/Lewis’ Company, 1st Texas Mounted Rifles, CMSR of Volunteer soldiers who served during the Mexican War in organizations from the State of Texas, 1845-1848, M278, Roll 1, RG 94